Trivernis/spigot-chunkmaster/README.md

   # very laggy and can cause it to crash.
   # The value should be a posivitve integer > 1.
   pause-on-player-count: 1

+  # if the generation should automatically start on server startup
+  # the value should be a boolean
+  autostart: true
 ```

 ### Spigot and Paper